Ecstasy Overdose: Signs, Symptoms And Treatment

 - Variations in the heart rhythm

-Maybe one of the biggest signs of an overdose is the dangerous increase in the body temperature.
+Maybe one of the biggest signs of an overdose is the dangerous increase in body temperature.
 Overall, it can lead to severe heart and kidney damage, which can be lethal.

 Ecstasy & Death

 - Hyperthermia – High body temperature can damage many organs and lead to death.
-Heatstroke is often worsened by the rave environment, characterized by many people and lack of fresh air (street parties are not an exception).
+Heatstroke is often worsened by the club environment, characterized by many people and lack of fresh air (street parties are not an exception).